Funerals are an important ministry at St John’s and our ministers are experienced at taking large and small services.

 To be able to continue ministry here and because of the costs of upkeep of such a beautiful historic building, we must charge for funerals held at St John’s:

 - Organist: $100

-- Church hall hire for Reception after the service: $150
+- Church hall hire for Reception after the service: $55/hr plus insurance

-These fees are paid as part of the package provided by your funeral director.
+These fees may be arranged by your funeral director or with the parish priest.
 We have experience working with a number of Hunter Valley and Newcastle funeral directors.
-You don’t need to organise to pay those fees directly to the church.

 Funeral Receptions in the Church Hall